MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 - add a reference to [Microsoft.Identity.Client.Broker](https://www.nuget.org/packages/Microsoft.Identity.Client.Broker) (and you can remove any reference to Microsoft.Identity.Client.Desktop)
 - instead of `.WithBroker()`, call `.WithBrokerPreview()`.

+>[!NOTE]
-> **Note:** The old WAM experience is documented at [Acquire a token using WAM ](/azure/active-directory/develop/scenario-desktop-acquire-token-wam) and showcases details about redirect URI, fallback experience on older Windows, Mac and Linux, etc. which remain valid.
+> The old WAM experience is documented at [Acquire a token using WAM](/azure/active-directory/develop/scenario-desktop-acquire-token-wam) and showcases details about redirect URI, fallback experience on older Windows, Mac and Linux, etc. which remain valid.

 ```csharp
 var pca = PublicClientApplicationBuilder